bykiandra/pokemon-plus/README.md

 # Pokemon Plus
-Get Pokémon names, including Alolan, Galarian and Hisuian variants, and the various forms of Silvally and Arceus.
+Get Pokémon names, including Alolan, Galarian, Hisuian and Paldean variants, and the various forms of Silvally and Arceus.

 ## Install
 ```